 The College participates in all the usual federal and state financial aid programs.

 Academic/leadership scholarships are awarded by the Admissions Office to incoming students.
-Incoming students can receive information about the following scholarships from the Admissions Office: Access Scholarship, Benedictine Scholarship, the Raymond Prebilic Scholarship, Summit Scholarship, and the Transfer Achievment Grant.
+Incoming students can receive information about the following scholarships from the Admissions Office: the Benedictine Scholarship, Opportunity grant and the Raymond Prebilic.

 A student must: